sk1418/blockit/README.md

 ##Features

-- after blocking the text, rearrange the text to make text look good
 - horizontal/vertical char of the block border could be defined separately
 - margin between text and block border can be customized
 - block width can be dynamic (auto fit text width) or fixed